BjoernBoss/custom-server/README.md

 Small custom webserver written in typescript/javascript, capable to host mutliple separate apps with support for simple http requests and websockets.

-To write an application for the service, simply implement the `AppInterface` defined in `core/common.js`.
+To write an application for the server, simply implement the `AppInterface` defined in `core/common.ts`.

 ## Using the Server
 To setup this server simply clone the project: